 My parents, being alumni of the college, thought Grove City College was reasonably priced.
-This was further confirmed by my father after he read a book called, “Is College Worth It” by William Bennet.
+This was further confirmed by my father after he read a book called, “Is College Worth It” by William Bennett.
 This book ranked colleges based on cost of tuition to potential lifetime earnings of students after graduation.
 Grove City College was highly ranked.
 The return on investment at Grove City College is far higher than most liberal arts schools, in my mind.

 How has your faith been strengthened and perhaps even challenged during your time here?

 My faith has been strengthened both through the opportunities I have had and the challenges I have faced.
 Going to “Warriors,” a student-led worship service on Thursday nights, is an opportunity that has taught me a lot about the importance of communal worship.
 We gain so much by worshipping Christ as a corporate body.
 College is a growing process and with growing comes growing pains.
 But through the challenges we face at Grove City College, we are surrounded by a community that continually supports and cares for one another.
 The community is unlike anything I have ever experienced.

 What drew you to choose management as your major?